 Combine this low cost with the convenience and high service level associated with Uber/Lyft and it’s easy to see why the services are popular.
 Since drivers are rated by their passengers and have to have high ratings to keep driving, they go out of their way to provide a good experience.

 (First time rider with Lyft?
-Visit this link to download the app and receive $50 in free ride credit for your first rides.)
+Visit this link to download the app and receive FREE ride credit for your first rides.)

-Below, we’ve listed their estimated prices from the areas around town.
+Below, we’ve listed their estimated prices from the areas around town, including the airport.
 For more on riding with these services to the Boston port, visit this page.
 Rates below include a 15% tip for cabs.
 Uber doesn’t use tipping.
 Lyft has optional tipping.

 (First time rider with Lyft?
-Visit this link to download the app and receive $50 in free ride credits for your first rides.)
+Visit this link to download the app and receive FREE ride credits for your first rides.)

 Many people opt to catch a taxi from the airport or their hotel to the cruise port.
 If you are catching one on-demand, expect to wait a little longer for your ride than you would with a ride-sharing service.
 That’s because there are about 10,000 Uber drivers in the city, compared to about 2,000 taxi cabs.